DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 surveillance and censorship.
 This end-game scenario pits businesses, governments and citizens against each other among growing opportunities both to convey information and to keep a close watch over the exchange of information.
-The distinction to be made between the United States and China is not their technological means, which are essentially the same, but rather the ends motivating their surveillance practices.
+The distinction to be made between the US and China is not their technological means, which are essentially the same, but rather the ends motivating their surveillance practices.
 Vinton Cerf, one of the Internet’s founders, reminded us recently that Internet